I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest3-retrieveactivityid.md

 <p> </p>

 ## -remarks
 <p>Requests reflected from kernel mode have an activity identifier available only if the Kernel Trace provider is enabled or if the UMDF driver called <a href="wdf.iwdfiorequest3_setactivityid">IWDFIoRequest3::SetActivityId</a> after receiving the request.
-For more information about Event Tracing for Windows (ETW), see <a href="NULL">Event Tracing</a>.</p>
+For more information about Event Tracing for Windows (ETW), see <a href="etw.event_tracing_portal">Event Tracing</a>.</p>

 <p>Requests initiated by the UMDF driver have an activity identifier available only if the UMDF driver previously called  <a href="wdf.iwdfiorequest3_setactivityid">IWDFIoRequest3::SetActivityId</a>.</p>